jreisinger/checkip/README.md

 or download a [release](https://github.com/jreisinger/checkip/releases) binary (from under "Assets") for your system and architecture.

-NOTE: depending on your Internet connection the first run can take a while because data is downloaded (to `$HOME/.checkip`).

 ## Configuration

 For some checks to start working you need to register and get an API (LICENSE) key.
 See the service web site for how to do that.
 An absent key is not reported as an error, the check is simply ignored.